York City-based Marc Hoffman not only works regularly as a session

 performing with Blues diva “Nikki Armstrong”, as well as upcoming Blues

 Artist Dave Fields.
-He also volunteers his time to NYC non-profit
+He also has volunteered his time to NYC non-profit

 organization Musicians On Call in which he does 'in-room' performances